-Our profession has long presented the challenge of spinning multiple plates successfully.
+Our industry has long presented the challenge of spinning multiple plates successfully.
 However, in recent times, not only have more plates been added into the mix, but keeping them spinning has become ever more complex.

 From tapping more readily into data and providing seamless digital experiences to unlocking the full potential of collaboration tools and managing growing expectations around issues such as sustainability, it’s little surprise that marketers are feeling the pressures.